e3stpavel/astro-nanointl/README.md

 ```

 ### `format`
-You can use `format` to format dates, numbers etc. It is just an abstraction for JavaScript `Intl` to simplify its use.
+Although it is not a transformer, you can use `format` to format dates, numbers etc. It is just an abstraction for JavaScript `Intl` to simplify its use.
 You can always replace it with default `Intl` implementation if you want.

 ```typescript
 import { format } from 'astro-nanointl'